hpanno/GeorefGuideBookItaly/Layout.md

   - Once the blank layout has appeared > Layout > Add Map > Click and Drag to create the space in which you would like your map to render on the layout display.
   - Select from the Presets drop down on the 'Page Size' section (right hand side of screen) > ANSI E (34x44in) or the page size appropriate for your project.
   - Export Settings > Export Resolution = 300dpi

+---

-##EAdding Title Blocks, North Arrow, Logos, Legend, and Scale
+##Adding Title Blocks, North Arrow, Logos, Legend, and Scale

 Add a Title Block by selecting the 'Add Shape' icon on the left side of the Print Composer panel.
 Click and drag your box, adjust as necessary; add Title and descriptive text to your Title Block.